Narcolepsy is a chronic

 paralysis) are absent.
 Treatment is often similar.

 Solving sleep problems, snoring, sleep apnea, insomnia and other sleeping issues in Central Florida.
-With five sleep centers at Florida Hospital locations: Orlando Main Campus, East Orlando, Altamonte Springs, Winter Park and Apopka
+With four sleep centers at AdventHealth locations: Orlando Main Campus, East Orlando, Altamonte Springs, and Apopka

 Appointments: (407) 303-1558 or use our Appointment Form